 Scoping and Screening Inspection

-The scoping portion of this inspection verifies on a sampling basis, through onsite review and walkdown of selected areas of the plant, that the nonsafety-related SSCs whose failure could prevent safety-related SSCs from accomplishing a safety function are correctly included within scope of license renewal.
-Depending on insights gained from the staff’s review, the inspection may also include safety-related SSCs and SSCs relied on to mitigate regulated events as specified in 10 CFR 54.4(a).
+The scoping portion of this inspection verifies on a sampling basis, through onsite review and walkdown of selected areas of the plant, that the non-safety-related SSCs whose failure could prevent safety-related SSCs from accomplishing a safety function are correctly included within scope of license renewal.
+Depending on insights gained from the staff’s review, the inspection may also include safety-related SSCs and SSCs relied on to mitigate regulated events, as specified in 10 CFR 54.4(a).
 The LRI verifies that there is reasonable assurance that the applicant has adequately documented all the identified passive and long-lived SSCs requiring an AMR.
-Using a set of samples selected based on insights from the staff’s review of the LRA, uniqueness, safety impact, and risk insights, the inspection should emphasize evaluation of whether the scoping process adequately includes nonsafety-related SSCs whose failure could prevent safety-related SSCs from accomplishing a safety function.
+Using a set of samples selected based on insights from the staff’s review of the LRA, uniqueness, safety impact, and risk insights, the inspection should emphasize evaluation of whether the scoping process adequately includes non-safety-related SSCs whose failure could prevent safety-related SSCs from accomplishing a safety function.
 Conduct walkdowns in selected plant areas to assess whether the applicant identified all the SSCs required to be in scope.

 The scoping criterion required under 10 CFR 54.4(a)(2) does not apply to functions identified in 10 CFR 54.4(a)(3) “Regulated Events.”